 To enable or disable Retargeting campaigns measurement, with any supporting media source, turn on Enable Retargeting Campaign Measurement.

-Note, that if you don't enable the Retargeting Campaign Management toggle, no re-installs that take place during the re-attribution window are counted.
+Note, that if you don't enable the Retargeting Campaign Management, re-installs that take place during the re-attribution window are not counted.

 For more information about retargeting click here.